How to Quickly and Easily Get Help for Wilson’s Temperature Syndrome

 Dear Doctor So-and-so,

 My name is Such-and-such.
 I’ve made an appointment to see you as a new patient on such-and-such a date.
 I can tell you then what I’ve been going through.
 Also, I have heard about something with complaints similar to mine and I wanted to ask you about it.
-So, would you please listen to this tape perhaps on your way to or from work?
-That way I won’t take too much of your time when I see you.
+So, would you please take a glance at Chapter 5 of this book so I won’t take too much of your time when I see you.

 Thanks a lot, and I’m looking forward to seeing you then,

 This shows the doctor that you are accepting and trusting of him, and that you’re serious about seeing him, and that you respect his judgment and abilities as a doctor.
-Sometime before your appointment, you can call the doctor to see if he has had a chance to listen to the tape and get a feel for his reaction.
+Sometime before your appointment, you can call the doctor to see if he has had a chance to glance at the book and get a feel for his reaction.
 If he sounds excited, then you’ll keep your appointment.
 He may tell you when you call that he doesn’t think he’ll be able to help you, and you can always cancel the appointment.
-If you’re not encouraged to cancel the appointment, but it sounds like the doctor’s too busy to get to the tape, or if there’s something you don’t like about what he or his staff is saying, then you can pick the tape up when you’re in the neighborhood and then cancel the appointment.
+If you’re not encouraged to cancel the appointment, but it sounds like the doctor’s too busy to get to the book, or if there’s something you don’t like about what he or his staff is saying, then you can pick the book up when you’re in the neighborhood and then cancel the appointment.

 When you write the note, you should include something about having heard about him from a friend or relative, if you have.
 But more importantly, let’s review what this note should not say.